 - The parent or guardian must complete and sign the Authorization for Dispensing Medication form. - Medication must be in its original container, labeled with the child's full name and the date the medication is brought to the center.
-Parents/guardians may want to ask the pharmacist for two separate containers one for school and one for home. - All medication must be given directly to a regular full-time staff member upon arrival at the center. - Medication can only be given in the doses recommended on the label.
-If no dosage is listed for a particular age or weight, written instructions must be provided from the physician. - An accurate measuring device that measures the dosage specified on the instructions must be provided with the medication and labeled with the child's name. - Medication will only be given up to two times per day, between 11 am-12 noon and between 3-4 pm (except in special circumstances as documented by a physician).
+Parents/guardians may want to ask the pharmacist for two separate containers - one for school and one for home. - All medication must be given directly to a regular full-time staff member upon arrival at the center. - Medication can only be given in the doses recommended on the label.
+If no dosage is listed for a particular age or weight, written instructions must be provided from the physician. - An accurate measuring device that measures the dosage specified on the instructions must be provided with the medication and labeled with the child's name.

+- Medication will only be given up to two times per day, between 11 am-12 noon and between 3-4 pm (except in special circumstances as documented by a physician).
 The initial dose should be administered at home to allow staff to give doses at one or both of these times. - Unless a doctor's note states otherwise, over the counter medication will be administrated only up to 3 days each month.
-A break of ten calendar days must take place before the medication is administered again.
+A break of ten calendar days must take place before the medication is administered again - An Individualized Care Plan authorizing medication for chronic medical conditions may be completed in special situations.
+A health care provider's signature is required.
+Specific symptoms and instructions stating when the medication would be administered must be included.
+The plan must be updated annually.
+Parents will be notified before the medication is administered when possible.
+When that is not possible, they will be notified as soon as is reasonably possible after the medication is administered.
+Special training may be required to administer some medications, for example, nebulizers or epi-pens.